 Of all the books in the Old Testament, that of Job comes closest to challenging the idea of God's beneficence.
 Even the Lord describes him as "a perfect and an upright man", and yet he deliberately destroys this good man's family, home and property.
-Initially, Job accepts his fate, but eventually the agony is too great, and he rails against the injustice of it all in some of the finest poetry to be found in the biblical history of human suffering:
+Initially, Job accepts his fate, but eventually the agony is too great, and he rails

-"Thou knowest that I am not wicked...
-Thine hands have made me and fashioned me round about; yet thou dost destroy me.
+"Thou knowest that I am not wicked...Thine hands have made me and fashioned me round about; yet thou dost destroy me.
 Remember, I beseech thee, that thou hast made me as the clay; and wilt thou bring me into dust again?
 Hast thou not poured me out as milk, and curdled me like cheese?"
 Eventually, after much debate with his friends, Job gets his answer from God himself, and what an answer it is: a long list of all God's achievements and mighty powers.
 "Where wast thou when I laid the foundations of the earth?" he asks.
 "Knowest thou the ordinances of heaven?
 Canst thou set the dominion thereof in the earth?
 Canst thou lift up thy voice to the clouds, that abundance of waters may cover thee?
 Canst thou send lightnings, that they may go, and say unto thee, Here we are?"
 The Lord's basic response to Job's criticism of his divine cruelty and injustice is to boast of his powers and to belittle his suffering victim.
 Sadly, though not surprisingly, the perfect and upright man is cowed, and meekly gives in: "I know that thou canst do every thing, and that no thought can be withholden from thee...Wherefore I abhor myself, and repent in dust and ashes."
 And God rewards him with thousands of sheep and camels, seven sons, and three amazingly good-looking daughters.